-Broadly speaking, the Earth has four layers: the solid crust on the outside, the mantle and the core — split between the outer core and the inner core.
+Broadly speaking, the Earth has four layers: the solid crust on the outside, the mantle, and the core.
+The crust is the thinnest, the mantle is the thickest.
+But how do we know of all these geological layers without actually seeing them?

 Table of contents